acucciniello/acucciniello.com/_posts/2017-10-20-How-to-Increase-Willpower--From-Physical-to-Mental-Toughness.md

 It causes me to be so uncomfortable in a situation that you are usually supposed to be extremely comfortable in.
 The ability to stay in this zone of no comfort and in the ice cold shower, as your body is freezing you will increase your willpower with each passing second.

 HOW TO DO: Start off slowly, do one minute, and turn your knob a little to the left.
-Each day add 5 seconds, and turn it slightly more to the left(Or which ever direction is cold).
+Each day add 5 seconds, and turn it slightly more to the left(or which ever direction is cold).
 Work Your Way up until the shower is at its coldest and you are doing it for at least 5 minutes.

 ## Fasting